linuxkit/linuxkit/docs/packages.md

 - Derived from well-known (and signed) sources for repeatable builds.
 - Built with multi-stage builds to minimise their size.

+## CI and Package Builds
+When building and merging packages, it is important to note that our CI process builds packages.
+The targets `make ci` and `make ci-pr` execute `make -C pkg build`.
+These in turn execute `linuxkit pkg build` for each package under `pkg/`.
+This in turn will try to pull the image whose tag matches the tree hash or, failing that, to build it.

+We do not want the builds to happen with each CI run for two reasons:

+1. It is slower to do a package build than to just pull the latest image.
+2. If any of the steps of the build fails, e.g. a `curl` download that depends on an intermittent target, it can cause all of CI to fail.

+Thus, if, as a maintainer, you merge any commits into a `pkg/`, even if the change is documentation alone, please do a `linuxkit package push`.

 ## Package source

 A package source consists of a directory containing at least two files: